Best Cape Town Wine Tour: How We Used Uber for Our Tour

 - If doing a group tour, the basic wine tastings may be the only ones included (and you would have to pay extra for the premium tastings)

 How to Plan Your Wine Tour Using Uber

-My husband and I have done A LOT of wine tours over the years including Napa (CA), Sonoma (CA), Willamette Valley (OR), Casablanca (Chile), Mendoza (Argentina), Champagne (France), Burgundy (France), Central Otago and Waiheke (New Zealand), Yarra Valley (Australia), Chianti (Italy), Goriska Brda (Slovenia), Douro Valley (Portugal) and even Santorini (Greece).
-We have gotten quite a bit of practice of what an ideal wine tour day looks like.
+My husband and I have done A LOT of wine tours over the years including Napa (CA), Sonoma (CA), Willamette Valley (OR), Casablanca (Chile), Mendoza (Argentina), Champagne and Burgundy (France), Central Otago and Waiheke (New Zealand), Yarra Valley (Australia), Chianti (Italy), Goriska Brda (Slovenia), Douro Valley (Portugal) and even Santorini (Greece).
+We have gotten quite a bit of practice with what an ideal wine tour day looks like.

 I believe the best itinerary is winery #1 + leisurely lunch with wine pairings + winery #2.
 This setup offers a relaxed pace and eliminates “wine fatigue.”
 We have done four wineries + lunch with wine pairings before, and by the end all the wine starts to taste the same.